 Skip links

-Winter in Spiti: Thriving in Sub-Zero Temps
+Winter in Spiti: Thriving in Sub-Zero

 Winter in Spiti is not for the faint-hearted.
 With temperatures plunging as low as -30°C, life here might seem nearly impossible.
 Yet, the locals of this remote Himalayan region have not only adapted but have learned to thrive in these extreme conditions.
 Through age-old traditions, resourcefulness, and a deep sense of community, the people of Spiti turn the harsh winter months into a season of resilience, celebration, and warmth.